Goldwater rule: Description

+The American Psychiatric Association adopted AMA's Principles and, in 1973, published the version Principles of Medical Ethics With Annotations Especially Applicable to Psychiatry, to which the Goldwater rule was added as a subsection ("Annotation 7.3").
+Its 2013 edition reads:

 On occasion psychiatrists are asked for an opinion about an individual who is in the light of public attention or who has disclosed information about himself/herself through public media.
 In such circumstances, a psychiatrist may share with the public his or her expertise about psychiatric issues in general.
 However, it is unethical for a psychiatrist to offer a professional opinion unless he or she has conducted an examination and has been granted proper authorization for such a statement.

-The prohibition, or the second part of 7.3, is often taken out of context of the public health obligations of Section 7 and the first part of 7.3.
+The prohibition stated in Annotation 7.3 is often taken out of context of the public health obligations of Section 7.

 Similar ethical codes in different organizations

 American Psychological Association

-The APA Ethics Code of the American Psychological Association (a different organization than the American Psychiatric Association) does not have a similar rule explicitly defined in its code of ethics.
+The APA Ethics Code of the American Psychological Association (same acronym but a different organization from the American Psychiatric Association) does not have a similar rule explicitly defined in its code of ethics.
 Instead, the APA suggests that various statements made in different parts of its Ethics Code would apply to cases of the diagnosis of a public figure.
 In 2016, in response to the New York Times article "Should Therapists Analyze Presidential Candidates?", American Psychological Association President Susan H. McDaniel published a letter in The New York Times in which she offered her opinion and interpretation of the current Ethics Code:

 Similar to the psychiatrists' Goldwater Rule, our code of ethics exhorts psychologists to "take precautions" that any statements they make to the media "are based on their professional knowledge, training or experience in accord with appropriate psychological literature and practice" and "do not indicate that a professional relationship has been established" with people in the public eye, including political candidates.
 When providing opinions of psychological characteristics, psychologists must conduct an examination "adequate to support statements or conclusions".
 In other words, our ethical code states that psychologists should not offer a diagnosis in the media of a living public figure they have not examined.